 How long will we keep your information?

-Website and E-forms
+Website and Online forms

 My Hounslow Account

-The My Hounslow account provides you with a safe and flexible way to access council services including online forms that may be of interest to you.
+The My Hounslow Account provides you with a safe and flexible way to access Council services including online forms that may be of interest to you.
 We are continuing to develop the functionality of our website and its capacity to deliver personalised services.
 We will send you communications to alert you to new developments only if you have opted in to receive these.
 You will always have the option to opt out at any stage.

 Data Matching and Auditing